 Elevated levels of serum AFP have been reported in several malignant diseases (for example primary hepatocelluar carcinoma and non-seminomatous testicular cancer).
 In addition, elevated serum concentrations have also been identified in patients having other noncancerous diseases such as acute viral hepatitis, ataxia telangiectasia, neonatal hyperbilirubinemia and hereditary tyrosinemia.
-AFP is usually measured in pregnant women in majority of cases through the analysis of amniotic fluid or maternal blood, this is a helpful test for measuring a subset of developmental abnormalities.
-The following alpha-fetoprotein ELISA kit is suitable for many different diagnostic applications.
+Alpha fetoprotein is usually measured in pregnant women in majority of cases through the analysis of amniotic fluid or maternal blood, this is a helpful test for measuring a subset of developmental abnormalities.

-The minimum detection sensitivity level of human alpha-1-fetoprotein (AFP, alpha-fetoglobulin, alpha fetal protein) using current human AFP ELISA kit was 1.78 IU/ml.
+The minimum detection sensitivity level of alpha-1-fetoprotein (alpha fetoprotein, AFP, alpha fetoglobulin, alpha fetal protein) using current human AFP ELISA kit was 1.78 IU/ml.
 The dynamic range for this assay is 10.0 – 160 IU/ml.

 - Alpha-foetoprotein (AFP): A multi-purpose marker in hepatocellular carcinoma.
 Clin Chim Acta.
 (2016) 463: 39-44.
 Review.
 Sauzay C., et al.